didishas/EDA-of-bookings-and-ML-to-predict-cancelations/README.md

 The data contains "**bookings due to arrive between the 1st of July of 2015 and the 31st of August 2017**".
 Note: _For most questions I will only use bookings that were not canceled, to get acutal guest numbers.
 As you will see, this is quite a big difference._

+>[Questions]
-Topics covered and questions to answer from the data:
+>Topics covered and questions to answer from the data:

 Where do the guests come from?
 How much do guests pay for a room per night?